What are the 61 Rules of AA?

 • Be empathetic.
 Make a genuine effort to try and see things from their point of view and ignore what your intentions were or any other information that they could not have known.
 Considering their actions through a different lens can help you realize that the situation may not have been as black and white as you previously thought.
 Misunderstandings happen.

 • Focus on gratitude.
 Considering the positive things in your life can provide some much-needed perspective.
 In the grand scheme of things, a quarrel with a friend or romantic partner might not be the big deal you initially thought it was.
-Bonus: positive thinking can lower your stress, making it easier for you to let go of those negative feelings.
+Bonus: Positive thinking can lower your stress, making it easier for you to let go of those negative feelings.

 Seeking Support for Resentment: The Importance of Talking It Out